judithjanssen/judithjanssen.github.io/_pages/en/lessons.md

 <h2 class="section-heading text-center">Why yoga?</h2>

-Well, I´ve always been very physical, even as a girl, I was always running around, doing handstands, climbing trees, and yes, I love working out, dancing, moving in general.
-But I also went through the whole package: highschool, university, travelling, making career in  multinationals.
-At that time I felt quite disconnected from myself and disorientated as to where to go from there.
-And then, in my late twenties, I came across yoga.
-And for me it really was a revelation.

-I think in general, there´s not much attention to breathing while working out, the mind is not always addressed either, and we live in a culture with a “no pain no gain” motto.
+In general, there´s not much attention to breathing while working out, the mind is not always addressed either, and we live in a culture with a “no pain no gain” motto.
 And I don´t completely agree, because, yes, the feeling that you get after a tough workout is great.
 But a lot of times, the way we work out can be harmful for your body, and even for your self-image.
-I think we better work for self-acceptance than for self-improvement, because otherwise your approach will have a negative and destructive character rather than a constructive and loving one.
+I think we better work for self-acceptance than for self-improvement.

 Even yoga, when practised in a disrespectful way can cause harm to your body, and injury.
 So, for me, one of the key things in yoga is respect for your body.
 Yes, you CAN have a tough and exhilarating yoga workout, but always within the boundaries that your body, your constitution sets.